wireapp/wire-server/docs/reference/config-options.md

 ### Validate SAML Emails

+If this is enabled, if a new user account is created with an email address as SAML NameID or SCIM externalId, users will receive a validation email.
+If they follow the validation procedure, they will be able to receive emails about their account, eg., if a new device is associated with the account.
+If the user does not validate their email address, they can still use it to login.

-Validate SAML emails is enabled by default.
+Validate SAML emails is enabled by default; this is almost always what you want.
 If you want a different configuration, use the following syntax:

 ```yaml
 # galley.yaml